IF YOU SUSPECT FRAUD

 Bank impersonation

-Fraudsters can make their phone number show as the bank’s phone number, lending credibility to the call.
-The fraudsters will attempt to help you resolve a problem, and ask you to share sensitive information with them, such as your password or a token number.
-They can use this information to access your account and attempt to transfer funds without your knowledge.
+Bank impersonation involves a phone call from someone claiming to be from your bank.
+Fraudsters can make their phone number show as the bank’s phone number, making it appear as a call from a credible bank representative.
+The fraudster will attempt to help you resolve a problem, and request sensitive personal information be shared such as your password or a token number.
+When they obtain this information, they can access your account to transfer funds without your consent or knowledge or can use the stolen information to commit other types of bank fraud.

 Learn more